How do you react to the stress of managing diabetes?

 It is stressful.

-What to eat, what not to eat, trying to get motivated or find time to exercise, worrying about how your A1c will turn out, fear of needing more medication or blood sugars affecting your feet or eyes or heart.
+What to eat, what not to eat, trying to get motivated or find time to exercise – these are just a few of the daily decisions.
+And then there’s worrying about how your A1c will turn out, fear of needing more medication or high blood sugars affecting your feet or eyes or heart.

 Adding the stress of diabetes to everyday life stressors of work, taking care of family, and finances, can be overwhelming.
-Considering everything going on it’s no surprise that we are struggling more and more with anxiety and depression.
+Considering everything that has been going on with the pandemic, it’s no surprise that we are struggling more these days with anxiety and depression.

 Do you turn to food, alcohol, smoking, drugs, shopping, gambling?
 Or do you have healthy ways to respond to stress?